 Debi Wayland is a food blogger at Life Currents.
-Check out the interview below for her tips and advice on starting a food blog.
+Check out the interview below for her tips and advice on starting a food site.

-How and why did you start a food blog?
+How and why did you start a food site?

 So, I strive for healthy fun foods that most anyone can cook.
 I also like to give substitutions as often as possible.
 Recipes are just guides to cooking, and I don’t want people to be afraid of the kitchen.
 The kitchen is a fun place, a place where you can experiment and then get to eat the results!
 I wanted to share my passion for food, cooking, and healthy eating (with a tasty treat mixed in there from time-to-time).